Pulse detonation engine: History

 PDEs have been considered for propulsion since 1940.

 The first known flight of an aircraft powered by a pulse detonation engine took place at the Mojave Air & Space Port on 31 January 2008.
 The project was developed by the Air Force Research Laboratory and Innovative Scientific Solutions, Inc. The aircraft selected for the flight was a heavily modified Scaled Composites Long-EZ, named Borealis.
 The engine consisted of four tubes producing pulse detonations at a frequency of 80 Hz, creating up to 200 pounds of thrust (890 newtons).
-Many fuels were considered and tested by the engine developers in recent years, but a refined octane was used for this flight.
+Many fuels were considered and tested by the engine developers, but a refined octane was used for this flight.
 A small rocket system was used to facilitate the liftoff of the Long-EZ, but the PDE operated under its own power for 10 seconds at an altitude of approximately 100 feet (30 m).
 The flight took place at a low speed whereas the appeal of the PDE engine concept lies more at high speeds, but the demonstration showed that a PDE can be integrated into an aircraft frame without experiencing structural problems from the 195-200 dB detonation waves.
 No more flights are planned for the modified Long-EZ, but the success is likely to fuel more funding for PDE research.
 The aircraft itself has been moved to the National Museum of the United States Air Force for display.

 In June 2008, the Defense Advanced Research Projects Agency (DARPA) unveiled Blackswift, which was intended to use this technology to reach speeds of up to Mach 6.
 However the project was reported cancelled soon afterward, in October 2008.